 With non-persistent buffer caches, dirty, committed buffers can exist if the database uses a no-force policy.
 Buffers are dirty and committed until being forced to disk, at which time they are marked as clean.
 However, non-persistent buffer caches keep these buffers safer than persistent buffer caches.
 This is because the recovery process for non-persistent buffer caches discards memory buffers and uses the redo log to recover the data.
-Hence if the database system corrupts a buffer in this state and crashes soon afterwards, the corrupted data will not be made persistent.
+Hence, if the database system corrupts a buffer in this state and crashes soon afterwards, the corrupted data will not be made persistent.
 Corruption occurs only if the system stays up long enough to write the affected buffer to disk.

-Dirty, committed buffers make systems with persistent buffer caches more vulnerable to software corruption than systems with non-persistent buffer caches.
-Dirty, committed buffers are vulnerable for a longer period of time in a system with persistent buffer caches, particularly compared to systems using a force policy (such as Postgres).
+Figure 6 shows that dirty, committed buffers make systems with persistent buffer caches more vulnerable to software corruption than systems with non-persistent buffer caches.
+Dirty, committed buffers are vulnerable for a longer period of time in a system with persistent buffer caches, particularly, compared to systems using a force policy (such as Postgres).
 And systems with non-persistent buffer caches experience corruption due to these buffers only if the system remains up long enough to propagate them to disk.

-5.3 Memory Interface to Reliable Memory with Protection (Persistent, Protected Database Buffer Cache)
+5.3 Memory interface to reliable memory with protection (persistent, protected database buffer cache)